 So if you are contemplating a new relationship with someone who could, and is easily able to afford to, pay the same or more than the maintenance that you are currently receiving from your ex-spouse, then that will clearly have an impact on what you are going to receive in future in maintenance payments from any divorce settlements.

 Where the new partner appears to be supporting the ex-spouse, but where there is doubt about the permanency of the relationship, it’s possible for the court to order that the payments are varied downward to a nominal amount – maybe even just £1 a year.
 That way, the maintenance order is still in force – unlike remarriage, it doesn’t have to cease altogether.
 If the new relationship subsequently fails, the ex-spouse can return to court to request that the maintenance is varied back up (which could mean reinstating the original amount, or determining a different figure entirely).

-So if you are thinking of moving in to live with somebody, you should consider the financial effect of your choice: it is likely to alter what you are awarded, if you have a current order for maintenance payments.
-It’s important that when you are making changes in your life that you go into things with your eyes open and you are fully informed of the consequences.
-The best way to do that is to seek legal advice; contact Andrew Isaacs Solicitors if you need further information or would like to make an appointment.
+So if you are thinking of moving in with somebody, you should consider the financial effect of your choice: it is likely to alter what you are awarded, if you have a current order for maintenance payments.
+It is important that when you are making changes in your life that you go into things with your eyes open and you are fully informed of the consequences.
+The best way to do that is to seek legal advice; contact Andrew Isaacs Law if you need further information or would like to arrange a consultation.